materialsproject/fireworks/docs/reference.rst

 _tasks                  Reserved for specifying the list of FireTasks in the spec.
 _priority               Used to specify the job's priority.
 More information :doc:`here </priority_tutorial>`.
 _launch_dir             Pre-specify the directory to run the job rather than using default FW directory.
 More information :doc:`here </controlworker>`.
+_fworker                Used to control what resources run this job.
+More information :doc:`here </controlworker>`.
 _category               Used to control what resources run this job.
 More information :doc:`here </controlworker>`.
 _queueadapter           Special queue parameters for this job.
 More information :doc:`here </queue_tutorial_pt2>`.
 _dupefinder             Used to specify a duplicate finder object for avoiding duplicated runs.
 More information :doc:`here </duplicates_tutorial>`.